We take your privacy seriously.

 - measuring how you use the website so we can make sure it meets your needs

 Our cookies aren’t used to identify you personally.
-They’re just here to make the site work better for you.
-Indeed, you can manage and/or delete these small files as you wish.
+Instead, they’re just here to make the site work better for you.
+Indeed, you can manage and delete these small files as you wish.
 To learn more about cookies and how to manage them, visit AboutCookies.org.

 This table shows the Cookies we use on the site and their purpose: